Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Adventures with Jander Sunstar

-Jander Sunstar is a [[/5.
-Mechanics/Bestiary/Undead/Vampire.md|vampire]] and one of Ravenloft's foremost experts on vampirism.
+Jander Sunstar is a [[5.
+Mechanics\Bestiary\Undead\Vampire.md|vampire]] and one of Ravenloft's foremost experts on vampirism.
 He aids characters hunting vampires and recruits allies to protect him from others of his kind.
 Consider the following plots when featuring Jander Sunstar in an adventure:

 - Jander needs assistance in destroying another vampire: one of his duplicates.
 - Jander asks the characters to help him save a monster hunter who opposes an overly powerful foe.
 Within the villain's lair, the characters discover the hunter is Jander's daughter, Savra, who neither requests nor requires aid.

 #### Larissa Snowmane

-Captain Larissa Snowmane pilots the paddleboat _River Dancer_ along the rivers and coasts of Ravenloft's domains, righting wrongs and ferrying those in need to new homes.
+Captain Larissa Snowmane pilots the paddleboat *River Dancer* along the rivers and coasts of Ravenloft's domains, righting wrongs and ferrying those in need to new homes.
 Larissa is a legend, known for her icy-white hair, dancing skill, and mezzo-soprano signing voice.
 As she approaches her seventieth year, she remains one of the domains' most widely traveled explorers.
 When danger threatens her vessel and crew, Captain Snowmane reluctantly uses a magical performance known as the Dance of the Dead, a forbidden song and dance that keeps Undead creatures at bay but slays living beings who witness it, then reanimates them as zombies.
-Larissa avoids rival riverboat captain Nathan Timothy and his ship, _Virago_, as well as the swampy domain of Souragne, where she learned her deadly magic from grim forces that consider her debt unpaid.
+Larissa avoids rival riverboat captain Nathan Timothy and his ship, *Virago*, as well as the swampy domain of Souragne, where she learned her deadly magic from grim forces that consider her debt unpaid.

 ##### Larissa Snowmane's Traits